Pedro María de Anaya

-Pedro Bernardino María de Anaya y Álvarez (20 May 1794 – 21 March 1854) was a Mexican soldier who served twice as interim president of Mexico during the Mexican-American War.
-Inbetween presidencies, he directly participated in the fighting as an officer, distinguishing himself at the Battle of Churubusco.
+Pedro Bernardino María de Anaya y Álvarez (20 May 1794 – 21 March 1854) was a Mexican general and liberal politician who served twice as interim president of Mexico during the Mexican–American War.
+He began his career in the royalist army, joined the Army of the Three Guarantees in 1821, and served in Vicente Filísola’s expedition that occupied the former Captaincy General of Guatemala for the First Mexican Empire.
+Between his two presidencies he commanded Mexican troops at the Battle of Churubusco.